nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

   Google Docs)
 - Users can visualize teams’ progress easily
 - Users can delegate tasks to their teammates conveniently
-- CLI interface to manage project tasks much more quickly than GUI based products
+- CLI interface to manage project tasks much more quickly than GUI based apps

 ### User stories